 Measure Application Type: This will be considered a normal replacement (NR) because the equipment has passed its effective useful life.

-Baseline Comparison Technology: DXGF meeting the prevailing code in May 2020.
-Title-20 2019 which will be the prevalent code in 2020 requires SEER14 and 82% AFUE for central residential AC units.
+Baseline Comparison Technology: DXGF meeting the prevailing code at time of installation.
+Current required minimum efficiency levels for residential central-air conditioning and gas furnaces are SEER14 and 82% AFUE, respectively, per Title-20.

 Measure Technology: DXHP exceeding the code requirements.
 To be eligible for NR measure application type, the proposed measure is required to exceed the prevalent code.
 Title 20 requires SEER14 and 8.2 HSPF for DXHP.
 Hence, the measure technology should be at least SEER15 and 8.7 HSPF.